 Written by Jonathan Wojcik

-The quintessential abyss-dwellers are the Ceratioidei, also known as "deep sea anglerfish" or "sea
+The quintessential vertebrates of the deep sea abyss are the Ceratioidei, also known as "deep sea anglerfish" or "sea

 devils," most famous for the brightly glowing lures or esca on the end of a movable "fishing